Mishismail/lexi-creative-assist/README.md

    cd lexi-ai-web-app

 1. Make sure you have Node.js installed.
-Then run:bashCopy codenpm install
+Then run: npm install

-2. Create a .env file in the root directory and add your API key:bashCopy codeREACT\_APP\_GEMINI\_API\_KEY=your-google-generative-ai-key
+2. Create a .env file in the root directory and add your API key: REACT_APP_GEMINI_API_KEY=your-google-generative-ai-key

-3. Start the development server:bashCopy codenpm startThe application should now be running on http://localhost:3000.
+3. Start the development server: npm start
+    The application should now be running on http://localhost:3000.

 ## Usage